doyouknowmarc/tools/suggested_tests.md

 ### Manual checks
 * Validate tone shifts on a variety of marketing vs. support snippets.
 * Ensure special characters and multiline inputs maintain formatting in the adjusted output panel.

-## API Latency Budget Calculator (`ApiLatencyBudgetCalculator.jsx`)

-### Component tests
-1. Start with defaults and assert p50/p95 totals equal manual calculations from the helper.
-2. Update latency/calls/concurrency fields and confirm derived metrics recompute without mutating sibling rows.
-3. Add and remove dependencies to ensure state updates predictably and the optimisation list reorders accordingly.
-4. Adjust jitter slider and verify the p95 total and slack status respond to the new multiplier.

-### Manual checks
-* Model real API architectures (fan-out, caching) to validate the concurrency heuristic feels right.
-* Stress test large call counts to ensure the calculator remains responsive.